yyscolin/linux-mini-bash-scripts/readme.md

 - Run the script like this: `./MiniBash/ping.sh ./MiniBash/profiles/ping.exmaple.sh`
 - Optional: Add into your crontab

+## mysqldump.sh
+Creates backup for mysql databases compressed into .tar.7z and then sent to a folder.

 ## ping.sh
 Try to ping a hostname, with an optional port number.
 If ping fails, a notification will be sent from a Telegram bot.
 This is meant to be used with the crontab.